2020-2021 Executive Summary

-- Bioanalytical screening methods: To expand the current bioanalytical toolbox, SCCWRP is using high-throughput cellular assays to screen for a wider variety of CECs, including those identified as bioactive using chemical analysis.
-These assays are being evaluated using spiked chemicals and mixtures of chemicals, as well as on ambient (field-collected) samples.
-This year, SCCWRP will employ these tools for ocean outfall monitoring and for an ongoing, large-scale pilot study as part of the Southern California Bight 2018 Regional Monitoring Program (see Regional Monitoring research theme).
-In parallel, SCCWRP is extending the scope of linkage testing using freshwater and estuarine/marine fish species (e.g., fathead minnow, inland silverside) to look for concordance between bioscreening results and the degree of both lethal and non-lethal harm for fish exposed in the lab and in the field.
+- Bioanalytical screening methods: SCCWRP is continuing to advance the use of high-throughput cellular assays as a cost-effective, rapid tool for screening a wide variety of bioactive CECs in aquatic environments.
+This year, SCCWRP will continue to transition these tools into routine adoption and use by water recycling agencies, as well as facilitate the incorporation of these tools into large-scale pilot studies, including via the Southern California Bight 2018 Regional Monitoring Program.
+In parallel, SCCWRP will continue to expand the scope of linkage testing using freshwater and estuarine/marine fish species (e.g., fathead minnow, inland silverside) to look for concordance between bioscreening results and the degree of both lethal and non-lethal harm for fish exposed in the lab and in the field.
 To accomplish the latter, researchers will compare bioscreening results with sublethal toxicity endpoints as measures of aquatic health (e.g., gene biomarkers, developmental and behavioral endpoints).